plerup/makeEspArduino/README.md

 The actual build commands (compile, link etc.) are extracted from the Arduino description files (platform.txt etc.).

+Uploading of the built binary can be made via serial channel (esptool), ota (espota.py) or http (curl).
+Which method to use is controlled by makefile target selection.
+By default the serial channel is used.

 #### Note about ESP32
 It is still early days for the ESP32/Arduino environment and some functionality is still missing, most notably the SPIFFS file system.